jinxo13/HuaweiB525Router/README.md

 - SCRAM authentication model Huawei are using on some routers - based on the initial code from Marcin: https://github.com/mkorz/b618reboot
 - Injected error messages in router API responses when missing (refer to errors.py for the list)
 - Additional custom API calls like getSignalStrength() - returns strength rating of 0 - 5
-- For Optus Australia users allows setting DNS and Port Forwarding which is eith hidden or disabled in the Web UI
+- For Optus Australia users allows setting DNS and Port Forwarding which is either hidden or disabled in the Web UI

 ## Example usage
 ```